 Figuring Out the Version of HDMI Cable Your Monitor Comes With

-So how to figure how what version of HDMI cable your monitor would come with.
+Do you know how to figure out what version of HDMI cable your monitor would come with?

-The version of the HDMI cable your monitor comes with mostly depends upon the version of the HDMI ports on your monitor.
+The version of the HDMI cable your monitor comes with mostly depends upon the performance of the HDMI ports on your monitor.

-If your monitor has an HDMI 1.4 port, then it will almost certainly come with a High Speed aka an HDMI 1.4 cable.
+If your monitor has an HDMI 1.4 port, it will almost certainly come with a High Speed, aka an HDMI 1.4 cable.

-If your monitor has an HDMI 2.1 port, then it will almost certainly come with an Ultra High Speed aka an HDMI 2.0 cable.
+If your monitor has an HDMI 2.1 port, it will almost certainly come with an Ultra High Speed, aka an HDMI 2.0 cable.

 This monitor has 2 x HDMI 2.0 ports and 2 x HDMI 2.1 ports.

-Hence you can see that this monitor comes with an Ultra High Speed (HDMI 2.1) cable owing to the fact that it has HDMI 2.1 ports.
+Hence, this monitor has an Ultra High Speed (HDMI 2.1) cable because it has HDMI 2.1 ports.

 You can read the specs of this monitor here.

-Meaning an Ultra High Speed (HDMI 2.1) cable can work with HDMI 2.0 and HDMI 1.4 ports, but it won’t work the other way around meaning an HDMI 1.4 cable will not support a monitor designed with HDMI 2.1 specs.
+An Ultra High Speed (HDMI 2.1) cable can work with HDMI 2.0 and HDMI 1.4 ports, but it won’t work the other way around, meaning an HDMI 1.4 cable will not support a monitor designed with HDMI 2.1 specs.

-Some Monitors Specs Do Not Highlight The Version of Cable
+Some Monitor’s Specs Do Not Highlight The Version of the Cable

-Unfortunately, some monitor specifications do not clarify the version of the HDMI cable included.
+Unfortunately, some monitor specifications need to clarify the HDMI cable version included.

 While its package information does tell you that it includes a 1.8 ft HDMI cable, it does not specify what version it conforms to.